-This Easy Fluffy Cornbread recipe makes THE BEST fluffy buttery cornbread.
-Mix simple ingredients in just one bowl then pour into a hot skillet.
-You can’t go wrong with this tender and moist cornbread recipe!
+This easy cornbread recipe makes THE BEST homemade cornbread.
+You can't go wrong with this tender skillet cornbread recipe!

 What is the best cornbread?

 We may have differing opinions on what defines the best cornbread.
 Some recipes call for ONLY cornmeal, others add in flour.
 Some disdain the idea of sugar in their cornmeal, others like it sweet.
 Some like it more dry and crusty, others prefer moist and tender.
 Some use white cornmeal, others use yellow.
 The list of differences go on and on.

 My perfect homemade cornbread is moist, with a tender crumb and only a hint of sweet that doesn't overpower the taste of corn.
-I also prefer to make mine in a cast iron skillet, but it’s not necessary.
+I also prefer to make mine in a cast iron skillet, but it's not necessary.
 After five attempts this last week, plus countless others through the years, I finally perfected my homemade cornbread recipe.

 Best of all, this recipe uses SIMPLE ingredients and SIMPLE steps -- nothing crazy or weird.
 I do not mix in sour cream, I do not stir in a can of creamed corn, and I do not soak my cornmeal first.
 Simply combine normal ingredients together and bake!
 That is it.

 This cornbread yields the perfect fluffiness with a crispy buttery crust.
 I use equal parts cornmeal and flour, and I require the tang of buttermilk.
 I adjusted how much baking powder vs baking soda to develop the best rise and crackly shell.
 The one thing I kept constant during each trial was the use of butter.
 Always 1 stick.
 Always.

 You can make cornbread without a cast iron skillet.
-Instead, you can use a baking dish or cake pan.
-Follow the same directions, but do not preheat the pan in the oven and melt the butter in a microwave safe dish.
+Instead, use a baking dish or a cake pan.
+Follow the same directions, but do not preheat the pan in the oven and instead melt the butter in a microwave safe dish.
 Brush some of the butter around the bottom and sides of the pan then pour the rest into the cornbread mixture.
 You might also need to adjust the baking time, so keep an eye on it!

 What Goes With Cornbread?